 CLOUD HANDS: FROM CHI FLOW MOVEMENTS TO PATTERNS AND SETS

-Zhang San Feng was already a great scholar-warrior when he graduated from the Shaolin Temple and settled on the Wudang Mountain to continue his Taoist cultivation.
+Zhang San Feng was already a great scholar-warrior when he graduated from the Shaolin Monastery and settled on the Wudang Mountain to continue his Taoist cultivation.
 Hence, he did not need to invent a new art to promote health or train combat because he was already very healthy and combat efficient.
 What he did was to continue his spiritual cultivation to attain the Tao.

 While in the extreme stillness of his standing mediation, chi swelled inside him resulting in spontaneous movements.
 This was expressed in Taijiquan principles as “extreme yin generates yang”.
 His movements were fluid, fast and powerful, and were poetically described as “flowing water floating clouds”, later shortened as “cloud hands”.